gavinbrown025/BrownG_Accessiblity/README.md

 # Accessibilty Player
-Making sure everyone can access you site.
+Making sure everyone can experience you site.

 ## Features